• Skip to primary navigation

 One-pan chicken bhuna and Bombay potatoes

-Whenever I go to an Indian restaurant I always order a bowl of Bombay potatoes along with my main meal (plus the obligatory naan bread of course).
-I just love Bombay potatoes.
-But when it comes to making them at home it is so time-consuming, especially when you’re making a curry at the same time.
-So when I made this chicken bhuna the other day I thought I’d try combining the curry with the potatoes.
+Whenever I go to an Indian restaurant I always order a bowl of Bombay potatoes (Bombay aloo) along with my main meal (plus the obligatory naan bread of course).
+I love Bombay potatoes.
+But when it comes to making them at home it is so time-consuming, especially when you're making a curry at the same time.
+So when I made this chicken bhuna the other day I thought I'd try combining the curry with the potatoes.
 And guess what?
 It worked.
-All the flavours of the chicken bhuna, and the bombay aloo in one pan.
+All the flavours of the chicken bhuna, and the Bombay aloo in one pan.

-For those of you who do not know, Bhuna refers more to the way of cooking a curry, rather than the flavour of the spices.
+For those of you who do not know, bhuna refers more to the way of cooking a curry, rather than the flavour of the spices.
 The spices are mixed to a paste, normally with peppers and onions, and gently fried to release the flavours.
-The meat is then added and cooked in its own juices, and the resultant dish has very little sauce.
+The meat is added and cooked in its own juices, and the resultant dish has very little sauce.
 And because the chicken is cooked in the spices, all the flavours infuse into the chicken, giving you the most succulent and tender chicken.

 Bombay potato is a curried potato dish, flavoured with lots of Indian spices, but like the Bhuna, it has very little sauce.
 So combining the two in one pan makes a lot of sense.
 Two dishes in one, but with half the effort.